top of page

 Contemporary/Lyrical: Dance top/leotard and fitted dance shorts/ leggings and bare feet.

-Modern: Leotard and tights/leggings.
+Modern: Leotard and tights.
 Bare feet.
 No shorts.
+No leggings.

-Hip Hop: Street clothes students can move in and running shoes that are not worn outside.
+Hip Hop: Street clothes students can move in and sneakers that are not worn outside.

-Stretch, Turns & Leaps: Dance top/ leotard and fitted dance shorts/ leggings and turners.
+Stretch, Turns & Leaps: Dance top/leotard, fitted dance shorts/ leggings and turners.

 bottom of page